-How to Convert TIFF Files to PDF Using Python
+How to convert TIFF files to PDF using Python

 Table of contents

-How to Convert TIFF Files to PDF Using Python
+How to convert TIFF files to PDF using Python

-Step 1 — Creating a Free Account on PSPDFKit
+Step 1 — Creating a free account on Nutrient

 Go to our website(opens in a new tab), where you’ll see the page below, prompting you to create your free account.

-Free account PSPDFKit API
+Free account at Nutrient API

-Once you’ve created your account, you’ll be welcomed by the page below, which shows an overview of your plan details.
+Once you’ve created your account, you’ll see a page showing an overview of your plan details.

-As you can see in the bottom-left corner, you’ll start with 100 credits to process, and you’ll be able to access all our PDF API tools.
+You’ll start with 200 credits to process and can access all our PDF API tools.

-Step 2 — Obtaining the API Key
+Step 2 — Obtaining the API key

 After you’ve verified your email, you can get your API key from the dashboard.
-In the menu on the left, click API Keys.
-You’ll see the following page, which is an overview of your keys:
+In the menu on the left, click API keys.
+You’ll see the following page, which is an overview of your keys.

 Convert TIFF to PDF Python API Key

-Step 3 — Setting Up Folders and Files
+Step 3 — Setting up folders and files

 Your folder structure will look like this: